-Scam Awareness Week 2024 is here, with this year’s theme, “Share a story, stop a scam”, emphasising the power of shared experiences in boosting awareness and supporting those affected by fraud.
+Scam Awareness Week 2024 is here, with this year's theme, "Share a story, stop a scam," emphasizing the power of shared experiences in boosting awareness and supporting those affected by fraud.
 As fraud schemes grow increasingly sophisticated, finance leaders must remain vigilant.
-Eftsure’s fraud detection data from 2023 reveals concerning trends and highlights real-world scams that targeted finance teams across various sectors.
-This article outlines practical strategies for avoiding fraud, drawing on insights from Eftsure’s expert fraud detection team.
+Eftsure's fraud detection data from 2023 reveals concerning trends and highlights real-world scams that targeted finance teams across various sectors.
+This article outlines practical strategies for avoiding fraud, drawing on insights from Eftsure's expert fraud detection team.

 1. Be wary of fraud in high-risk sectors: learn from the shipping container scam